shoupn/lightning-edges/README.md

 ## Requirement for building and running
 I used yarn as the preferred package manager.
 Could also use npm.
-For this project I used yarn version v1.22.17 and node version 16.8.0
+For this project I used
+- yarn version v1.22.17
+- node version 16.8.0

-Docker version 20.10.12
+- Docker version 20.10.12
-docker-compose version 1.29.2
+- docker-compose version 1.29.2
-are also required for setting up
+Your versions may vary, but this is what I used.

 ## Installation
 clone project using `git clone https://github.com/shoupn/lightning-edges.git`